Schools & Childcare Information

 The Santa Barbara County Emergency Child Care website compiles the above California guidelines with the below Santa Barbara County, Community Care Licensing, and Centers for Disease Control and Prevention guidelines into one, centralized, and easy to use document – the Santa Barbara Child Care Guide for COVID-19.

 The Santa Barbara County Emergency Child Care website provides critical COVID-19 information that specifically addresses the unique needs of child care providers, parents/guardians, and employers during this pandemic.
-Visit the website to get answers to frequently asked questions and recently released information, technical assistance and funding resources, and guidelines about COVID-19.

 Community Care Licensing Provider PINS